helenoid/swissknife/docs/phase1/cli_documentation_standards.md

 # CLI Documentation Standards

-This document establishes standards for documentation related to the SwissKnife CLI application.
-These standards ensure consistency, completeness, and clarity across all documentation artifacts created during the integration process.
+This document establishes standards for creating and maintaining documentation related to the SwissKnife CLI application, including analysis documents, API specifications, command references, and user guides.
+Adhering to these standards ensures consistency, completeness, and clarity across all project documentation.

 ## Documentation File Structure